What can a rebrand do for your business?

 As most modern business owners know, a brand differentiates you from your competition.
-Not only does it use the right aesthetics to speak to your ideal audience, but it helps identify the foundation of your entire business.
-When those foundations change or your business is not performing as you were hoping, a rebrand may be able to help you gain more traction with:
+Not only does it use the right aesthetics to speak to your target audience, it helps identify the foundation of your entire business.
+When those foundations change or your business is not performing as you were hoping, a rebrand can help you gain more traction with:

-Unfortunately, many business owners think a rebrand is a cure-all for low sales, poor audience engagement and/or a lack of investors.
-But in reality, a rebrand can only do so much.
+Unfortunately, many business owners can misinterpret a rebrand as a cure-all for low sales, poor audience engagement, and/or a lack of investors.
+But in reality, a rebrand is only one part of a business’s success.
 That’s why it’s important to know when you should plan for rebranding—and when you should not.

 Your business will change; that is inevitable.
 As it does, you may notice shifts in your branding or positioning that do not feel as true to the business as they once did.
 If that’s the case for you, it may be time for a rebrand.

-Brand Purpose: Maybe your brand’s purpose (your “why”) has changed altogether.
-You’re no longer looking to offer X but instead sell Y, or maybe you’re realizing that there’s a different driving force behind what you do.
+Maybe your brand’s purpose (your “why”) has changed altogether.
+You’re no longer looking to offer X but instead sell Y, or maybe you’ve realized that there is a different driving force behind what you do.

-Brand Expression: These are the aesthetics that most people associate with branding (i.e. logo, fonts, colors, etc.), which you may feel no longer express any of the above properly.
+These are the aesthetics that most people associate with branding (i.e. logo, typography, color palette, etc.), which you may feel no longer express any of the above properly.

 In our experience with businesses seeking a rebrand, if there is a major shift in at least 2 of the 5 brand pillars, a rebrand is usually necessary.If you’re interested in realigning your brand identity, we invite you to inquire with us here to learn how Marbury’s services can support you in this shift.
 Or, click here to explore our agency capabilities!